 We were seeking an efficient and cost-effective method of raising awareness and understanding for academic and professional service staff.
 The module delivers a platform for staff to reflect on, and learn about their responsibilities in an accessible and engaging way.
 I am happy to recommend it to other HEIs.

-The Implementing Reasonable Adjustments for Students training course is made up of four bite-sized sections:
+The Implementing Reasonable Adjustments for Students online training course is made up of four bite-sized sections:

 Defines disability and the legal duty for implementing reasonable adjustments.

 Runs through a three-step framework for identifying reasonable adjustments that address people’s needs.
 Includes an interactive reasonable adjustments explorer, providing recommendations based on activity and disability.

 Provides practical guidance on how to implement reasonable adjustments effectively.

 Comprehensive mastery test to verify each user's knowledge and understanding of the contents of the course.
 On successfully passing the test, users can download a personal course completion certificate.